1234shadowtech/Practice1/SUGGESTIONS.md

 ## File: `a.py`

 ### Suggestions:
-1. **[Moderate] Naming Convention**: The function name `sqr` could be renamed to `square` for better readability and to align with Python's convention of using descriptive names.
+1. **[Moderate] Naming Convention**: The function name `sqr` could be renamed to `square` for better readability and to follow Python's convention of using descriptive names.
-2. **[High] Dependency Validation**: Ensure that the module `b` exists and that the `special` function is correctly defined.
-If `b` is an external library, ensure it is installed and properly documented.
+2. **[Low] Module Validation**: Ensure that the module `b` exists and the `special` function is correctly defined within it.
+If `b` is an external dependency, consider adding error handling for import failures.
 3. **[Moderate] Integer Division**: Verify that the use of integer division (`//`) in the `small` function is intentional.
 If floating-point division is required, replace `//` with `/`.
-4. **[Low] Code Comments**: While the code is functional, adding docstrings to the functions would improve clarity and make the code more maintainable.
+4. **[Low] Code Comments**: While the code is simple, adding docstrings to the functions would improve clarity and maintainability.

 ### Commented Code:
 ```python